ramawama/TripPrefVisualizer/README.md

 ```shell
 npm run dev
 ```
+> This will run the next.js app in development mode, so all changes made in the code will be immediately reflected on the page

 - In a **new** terminal, navigate to the server directory then:
 * For windows type :